freenode/web-7.0/content/news/2015-09-18-services-database-purge.md

 date: 2015-09-18 08:58:13+00:00
 slug: services-database-purge
 title: Services database purge
-categories:
-- freenode
+category: freenode
-- infrastructure
+category: infrastructure
-tags:
-- expiry
+tag: expiry
-- nicks
+tag: nicks
 ---
 On or around Friday, October 2nd, we shall be cleaning up the services database.
 This involves the bulk removal of expired nicks, channels and accounts.